 Changes to Facebook custom link previews

 In an effort to control scams and fake news websites, Facebook first disabled modified link previews over the course of the summer.
 Links could then only display their default metadata, nothing else.
-These changes basically made it impossible for us to allow personalised Facebook sharing of Qualifio campaigns (using your title, description and image, but also things like the participant’s score or personality test profile).
+These changes basically made it impossible to personalise Facebook shares of Qualifio campaigns (custom title, description and image, but also things like the participant’s score or personality test profile).

 However, this workaround meant that the link preview was based on a link different from the page on which visitors arrived, and Facebook eventually got upset about it.
 Why?
 In short: cloaking.

-Turning a problem into an opportunity: the Facebook Bridge Page, available Thursday, December 14
+Turning a problem into an opportunity: the Facebook Bridge Page, available from December 14, 2017

 Now we’re only left with one solution: expand the use of the renderer page and make it fully transparent to the users (so, “unmask” it).
 Users will stop on this intermediate page that will serve as a “bridge” between Facebook and your campaign.